sergiofpaim/NBA/WebSite with CosmosDB/README.md

 The business architecture diagram outlines how the business components are structured.
 It highlights the organization of pages, models, Redux stores, and reusable View Components created to ensure consistency across the application.

-My next goal is to explore how to integrate **Next.js** into the web application.

 <img src="resource/Swagger_Screen.png" alt="Swagger Screen" width="600"/>

-The backend, besides the CLI exposes, an API with the following endpoints.
+The backend, besides the CLI, exposes an API with the following endpoints.

 ## Learnings